whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 author: Tejas Sanap
 ---

-Making applications for SAP, has always been rooted in **proprietary tools and frameworks**.
+Making applications for SAP in the past, has always been rooted in **proprietary tools and frameworks**.
 However, with the onset of the "cloud" movement, SAP is providing its customers and developers, a completely **new services-oriented application model**, that leverages containers and the latest open source standards, for cloud-based applications.

 Developers have been able to provide web-based SAP applications, through the use of WebDynpro for a long time.
 However, that came with its own set of drawbacks.
-Newer alternatives now use *Fiori-based UI*, with an *OData service*, that transports data back and forth.
-This approach provides us ample amount of flexibility on the UI side, but for the backend, we are still dependent on *ABAP and the NetWeaver application server*, to execute the business and processing logic for us and the *database server to perform queries* and send data to the Netweaver AS.
+Newer alternatives now use *Fiori-based UI*, with an *OData service* from the backend, that transports data back and forth.
+This approach provides us with ample amount of flexibility on the UI side, but for the backend, we are still dependent on *ABAP and the NetWeaver application server*, to execute the business and processing logic for us and the *database server to perform queries* and send data to the Netweaver AS.
 We also know this as the SAP R3 architecture, where we divide things into the presentation layer, application layer and the database layer.

 All of this was fine, until the appearance of HANA database, which provided us with a performance that was an order of magnitude better than its competitors.
-All of a sudden, the **bottleneck** moved from the database-side to the **application-side**.
+All of a sudden, the **bottleneck** has moved from the database-side to the **application-side**.

 With all the speed and power of HANA, it makes much more sense to **do as much processing as possible in the HANA database itself**, at the lowest level; before passing data to the application-side processing logic. *CDS views*, *AMDP* and *stored procedures*, allow us to move much of the processing logic from ABAP or the application-side to the HANA database.

-But, wouldn't it be even better, if we could build an application that was completely native to HANA, with no Netweaver AS?
+But, wouldn't it be even better, if we could just build an application that was completely native to HANA, with no Netweaver AS?
 This is the exact idea behind the **SAP HANA XS application programming model, where a lightweight javascript runtime is embedded directly into the HANA database**.
+SAP HANA XSA is the lastest iteration of this concept.
+More conceptual information about SAP HANA XSA programming model can be found in [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.04/en-US/df19a03dc07e4ba19db4e0006c1da429.html) document [<sup>6</sup>](#references).

 This provides us with the ability to **write our database and business logic on the HANA database**, itself.
-Not only does this provide us with a significant performance boost, but it also comes along with numerous other improvements, on the front of security and operations sides.
-The SAP HANA XSA application, is also called a MTA application.
+Not only does this provide us with a significant performance boost, but it also comes along with numerous other improvements, on the front of security and operations.
+The SAP HANA XSA application, is also called a MTA application, which stands for, multi-target application.
+The newer SAP CAP (Cloud Application Programming) model also uses MTA to deploy its applications.

 This newer model of making applications, is based on an open-source project called **Cloud Foundry**.
 Cloud Foundry sets an open standard for how applications aimed for cloud-platforms, should be developed and deployed.

 This is a huge benefit, as this makes porting applications between SAP cloud and other cloud providers, easy and convienient.
 SAP HANA XSA is a modded version of vanilla-Cloud Foundry, which comes with a lot of additions that tune it for HANA.

 The SAP HANA XSA model provides the following benefits:
-1. This application model, takes full advantage of cloud technologies like **microservices and containers**.
-This adds a new layer of of control, security and ease of operations for the applications we develop.
+1. This application model, takes full advantage of cloud technologies like **microservices** and **containers**.
+This adds a new layer of control, security and ease of operations for the applications we develop and deploy.
 All applications in SAP HANA XSA are deployed as containers, that are built from scratch, each time.
 These containers are called HDI containers, which stands for, HANA Deployment Infrastructure.
 2. With SAP HANA XSA, we see the **BYOL (bring your own language) model** coming to SAP applications.
 Developers can finally use any language they wish to develop applications and leave ABAP behind.
 SAP by default, provides support for Java, Node.js and Python runtimes.
-We can even use R to write SQLScripts.
+We can even use R-script to write Stored Procedures.
-3. Security and access, take on a much more integrated approach in SAP HANA XSA, where **security objects like roles and priveleges become part of the database itself as HANA artifacts**.
+3. Security and access, take on a much more integrated approach in SAP HANA XSA, where **security objects like roles and priveleges become part of the database itself as HANA database artifacts**.

 ## How does a HDI container interact?